mizbicky/workshop2/README.md

 ## Installation

-For working with this program you have to creat sql database with table calld "users"
+For working with this program you have to creat sql database with table calld "users" (dump.sql)

 ## Contributing